You want extended vehicle protection, but not with a company that’s going to fall short.

 Once your factory warranty ends, you are responsible for any car repairs you might face unless you invest in an extended car warranty.
 The trouble with finding the best providers is that you have to first weed through the worst extended auto warranty companies.

 To help you choose the right coverage, we’ve done the legwork for you and broken down what to look for, what to avoid, and how to find the best deal.
+For a complete overview of the best extended car warranty companies, see our full review in which we declared Endurance to be our No. 1 choice.

 In this article: